 As the blog has been making its way through a multi-part primer on dressing like a lawyer, we’ve touched repeatedly on the importance of tailoring.
 The axiom is: if the suit doesn’t fit, don’t wear it.
-But, we have assumed that young lawyers’ budgets will require them to buy off-the-rack suits and shirts.
-But, slimmed down styles inspired by the custom tailoring of London’s famed Savile Row have come into vogue, shouldering out the boxier styling traditional to the U.S. With that trend has come a surge of attention by consumers and the media in skilled custom tailoring.
+We have assumed that young lawyers’ budgets will require them to buy off-the-rack suits and shirts and tailor as needed.
+But now slimmed-down styles, inspired by the custom tailoring of London’s famed Savile Row, have come into vogue, shouldering out the boxier styling traditional to the U.S. With that trend has come a surge of interest in skilled custom tailoring.
 So, it seems appropriate that we briefly review the full spectrum of business attire customization.

 Executive Board member Maria E. Harris recently posted on key points for female lawyers to keep in mind in cultivating a lawyerly image.
 This installment discusses the same topic with a focus on men.
 Part 2a deals with suits.
 Part 2b will deal with shirts, ties, shoes, and other accessories.